 Homestart – Children's Services Team /

-Hope Services offers an OUTSTANDING benefits package, including Medical, Dental, Vision, 401(k) Retirement, Life Insurance, Tuition Reimbursement, Generous Paid Vacation and Sick Time accrual plans and more!
+Hope Services offers an OUTSTANDING benefits package, including Medical, Dental, Vision, 401(k) Retirement, Life Insurance, Tuition Reimbursement and a comprehensive Scholarship Program, Generous Paid Vacation and Sick Time accrual plans and more!

-The Hope Services Homestart program is hiring Spanish-Speaking Speech Therapists to provide 1:1 services to infants and toddlers with special needs in a home based program.
-At this time, sessions are conducted via teletherapy, to observe COVID-19 precautions.
+The Hope Services Homestart program is hiring Speech Therapists to provide 1:1 services to infants and toddlers with special needs in a home based program.

-Hope Services is the Bay Area's largest non-profit agency, providing a wide array of quality services for persons with developmental disabilities for over 60 years!
+Hope Services is the Bay Area's largest non-profit agency, providing a wide array of quality services for persons with developmental disabilities since 1952!
 Will you join us?
 Pay commensurate with experience.

 About the position:

 The Speech Therapist provides in home infant developmental assessment and developmental activities.
 Provides parent education and training relative to developmental disabilities.
 Promotes and documents progress.
 Provides assessment and diagnosis to clients, provides individual therapies, prepares individual service and coordination plans, documents clinical outcomes and acts as an advocate.